-The magical Ice Bubble Lake in Alberta – a must see!
+Explore the magical Ice Bubble Lake in Alberta

-We stumbled upon this beautiful lake in Canada thanks to a mix of pure luck and a quite fascinating amount of research by Fredrik on a lazy Sunday).
+We stumbled upon this beautiful lake in Canada thanks to a mix of pure luck and a quite fascinating amount of research on a lazy Sunday.
 This ice bubble lake in Alberta, called Abraham Lake, is not something that’s ranking high when you’re searching for things to do in the area.
-It only has 11 reviews at this moment on TripAdvisor!
+It only has 17 reviews at this moment on TripAdvisor!

-Since these off the beaten path, non-touristy things are what we love to do, we decided to give it a shot.
-And let me tell you, even if it was quite a long drive (well, not for being in Canada I guess) and due to the fact that I even had fever and probably should’ve stayed at home, I don’t regret going for a minute – this ice bubble lake in Alberta is one of the coolest things I’ve seen and it’s definitely worth a visit!
+Since we love to explore hidden gems, we decided to give it a shot.
+And let me tell you, even if it was quite a long drive (well, not for being in Canada I guess) and freezing cold, I don’t regret going for a minute – this ice bubble lake in Alberta is one of the coolest things I’ve seen and it’s definitely worth a visit!

 What to see at the ice bubble lake in Alberta

-There are just so many things here to take in.
+There are so many things here to explore.
 Of course, there are the ice bubbles, the main attraction at Abraham Lake.
-However, there’s also so much more!
-My first reaction was wow – the ice has frozen in a really cool way.
+However, there’s also so much more to see here!
+My first reaction was wow – the ice has frozen in such a cool way.
 It looked like it was frozen in waves!
-We went sliding down the ice a couple of times – the hard part was getting up again!
+We went sliding down the ice a couple of times – the hard part was getting up again.
 Have you ever tried walking up a hill completely made of ice?
 It’s not easy!
-Other than that, just look around you and enjoy the beautiful scenery.
-The lake is completely surrounded by the mountains – it’s breathtaking.
+Other than that, just take a moment to look around you and enjoy the beautiful scenery.
+The lake is completely surrounded by mountains – it’s stunning.

-So, why are there bubbles frozen in the ice?
-This is not my area of expertise, but after some research I can say that it’s about methane gas released from the plants at the lake’s bottom.
-As the lake freezes, the bubbles get stuck under the surface – pretty cool!
+So, why are there frozen bubbles in the ice?
+This is not my area of expertise but, after having done some research, I can say that it has to do with methane gas being released from the plants at the lake’s bottom.
+As the lake freezes, the bubbles get stuck under the surface – pretty cool, right?

-Try to avoid going to the lake after a heavy snowfall.
+Try to avoid going to Abraham Lake after a heavy snowfall.
 You don’t want the snow to cover all of your ice bubbles!
-However if you don’t have any other option, it might still be worth going since Abraham Lake is known to be a very windy place – the snow might just blow away.
+However, if you don’t have any other option, it might still be worth going since Abraham Lake is known to be a very windy place – the snow might just blow away.

 How to get to Abraham Lake

-You’ll need a car to get here and there’s only one road passing by the lake, so as you see, you don’t have many options.
+You’ll need a car to get here and there’s only one road going to the lake, so as you see, you don’t have many options.
 You literally have two:

-* Going on the Trans-Canada Highway, pass Lake Louise, and the continuing on Highway 93.
+– Going on the Trans-Canada Highway, past Lake Louise, and the continuing on Highway 93.
 At Saskatchewan River Crossing, turn right and continue on Highway 11 for about 30 minutes and you’ll be at the beginning of the lake.

-* The other option is coming from the opposite way.
-If you’re coming from Red Deer or from the north, you just have to go on Highway 11 and follow it all the way to the lake.
+– The other option is coming from the opposite way.
+If you’re coming from Red Deer or from the north, you just have to go on Highway 11 and follow it to the lake.

 We drove along the lake back and forth, but agreed we found the best spot right away – Preacher’s Point.
-We could directly tell the ice was really thick.
-I also felt relieved when I could actually see the bottom below the ice bubbles – if our judgment would have been wrong at this point of the lake, it would just have been a really, really cold lesson.
+We could directly tell that the ice was thick.
+I also felt relieved when I could see the bottom below the ice bubbles – if our judgment would have been wrong at this point of the lake, it would just have been a really, really cold lesson.
 Not a life-threatening one.

-Keep in mind that this is in the middle of nowhere.
+Keep in mind that Abraham Lake is located pretty much in the middle of nowhere.
 There’s no store and nowhere to refuel your car.
-You could be out of phone signal and there’s basically no people around.
+You could be out of phone signal and there could be as good as no people around.
 Be prepared.
 Bring warm clothes and extra food.
 Make sure you have at least close to a full tank and tell people where you are going.
 Always have a plan B – what will you do if your car stops working?

 For the ice itself, a good brush can come in handy.
 Don’t let any snow on the ice stop you from your amazing experience at the ice bubble lake!

 There are also other lakes around said to have the same phenomenon, but we decided to go for Abraham Lake.
 It’s supposed to be the best one since it’s quite windy, so the snow will blow off the ice!

 Have fun on the lake, but remember – never walk out on the ice if you’re not 100% sure that it’s safe.
 If you don’t feel comfortable going out on the ice on your own, you could book a tour and have an experienced guide with you.
-We visited the lake by ourselves, but I found this company offering a tour to the lake if you would prefer exploring it with a guide.
+We visited the lake by ourselves, but I found that Pursuit Adventures seems to be offering a tour to the lake if you would prefer exploring it with a guide.

 Do you have more time to spend in this wonderful province?
 Check out this list of incredible things to do in Alberta.